hadronized/codingame-unleash-the-geek/README.md

 - We can try to burry a radar and unburry it immediately.
 This will have the effect of allowing to explore way quicker but we lose “live” information, so we need to change a bit the way the cells store information.

+## v0.2

+- Radars are now deployed at 3 cells far from edges.